 You should also be considering the amount of time and energy being placed in each task, because time is, as they say, money.

 Marketing automation has changed the way we are able to produce more results with less hands on work.
 Email automation in particular can save every brand owner a significant chunk of effort and even improve the outcome of those drip campaigns.

-Here are nine ways you can make email automation work to increase your brand’s ROI.
+Here are nine ways you can make email automation work to increase your brand’s marketing ROI.

 One of the biggest threats to your overall revenue is payment failures.
 Whether that is due to the fact that your customer hasn’t updated their payment information since it was closed or expired, or if they have insufficient funds, you need to be able to be able to collect.

 Right away, you should be sending out an automated email reminder letting them know that the payment failed and asking them to update their information.

 PayKickstart Dunning / Subscription Saver feature helps you recover your customers’ failed subscription payments by sending three emails to the customer prior to canceling the payment:

 You can also help to reduce failures by sending an automated email when the payment is coming due within the next few days.
 It is amazing what a difference it will make when your customer has time to verify they have the money they need in the account they specified.